Learn How To Play Don’t Wait Too Long

-In the Advanced Guitar Course we improvise over this song after we learned exactly what’s going on in the video.
+In the advanced guitar course, we improvise over this song after we have learned exactly what’s going on in the video lesson.

-When you solo in this style it is essential to swap mode or arpeggio for every chord.
-To do this one must simply think in numbers as Phrygian Dominant is chord IIIx and VIm7 is Aeolian, for example.
+When you solo in this style it is essential to swap mode and arpeggio for every chord.

-With this in mind, the M8 (bridge) section use a long cycle of 4th progression moving: IIIx – VIm7 – IIx – V7sus4 – I. Perfect to practice over.
+The bridge section uses the cycle of 4th moving: IIIx – VIm7 – IIx – V7sus4 – I. This is perfect to practice modal scales over.

-When you do have it down, jazz is easy, you play around with melodies like a footballer plays around with his ball.
+When you do know, jazz is easy, you play around with melodies like a footballer plays around with his ball.

 Playing in a swing style

-Once you get the feel for the shuffle, i.e. how far you stretch the shuffled strum from the “on the beat strum”.
-Start looking at variations of when to put this in.
+Once you get the feel of the swing i.e. how far you stretch the up strum from the “on the beat” strum, start looking for variations and when to put them in.

-Take the Advanced Guitar Course and everything in the video is explained using TAB.
-You’ll also learn how to improvise using the technique of new chord = new mode.
+Take the advanced course and everything in the video is explained using TAB.
+You’ll also learn how to improvise using the technique of new chord = new scale or arpeggio.